Updated June 2026

 Better Business Bureau Check for A+ rating and complaints

-Red Flags Upfront fees, pressure to sign, no proof of funds
+Red Flags Upfront fees, pressure to sign, no closing-funds documentation

 FL Home Buyer License CGC1534000 (FL Home Buyers)